openshift-integration/camel-k-example-knative/readme.didact.md

 # Camel K Knative Example

 This example demonstrates the idiomatic way of using Camel K in Knative for building event-driven applications.
-It leverages the Knative eventing broker as the central point for making various services to communicate via event pub/sub.
+It leverages the Knative eventing broker as the central point that lets various services communicate via event pub/sub.
 It also shows how Camel K can be used for connecting the Knative event mesh with external systems, with integrations that can play the roles of "event source" or "event sink".

 ## Scenario